 It is no secret that Presidents of countries in Africa are viewed as being quite corrupt.
 This is evident from the open criticisms by the general public, foreign states, as well as non-governmental organisations.
 Although corrupt African leaders may be a matter of contention, the following are reasons as to why African Presidents are perceived as corrupt:

-When lists or statistics of the richest people in the region come out, African leaders always feature.
+When the list or statistics of the richest people in the region are drawn, African leaders always feature.
 For instance, Forbes recently released its list of the richest people in Africa, and quite a number of Presidents from the continent were featured.
 Strangely, prior to being presidents, they didn’t have so much wealth.

 2. Overnight Billionaires